Some students at Laurentian University aren't happy with their life on campus | CBC News

 President Robert Haché says the university has a plan to improve the student experience on campus

-When it comes to student satisfaction, Laurentian University came in 19 out of 19 in the annual Maclean's magazine ranking of universities across Canada.
+When it comes to student satisfaction, Laurentian University came in 19 out of 19 in this year's annual Maclean's magazine ranking of universities across Canada.

 Robert Haché is the president of Laurentian.
 He says the overall yearly rankings help to show both the school's strengths and its challenges.

+Laurentian was named 12th overall in the category of primarily undergraduate in the 2020 Maclean's rankings.

-As far as the student satisfaction rating, Haché says it shows there are some things they need to look at.
+As far as this year's student satisfaction rating, Haché says it shows there are some things they need to look at.

 "It sends a message in terms of how the students are interpreting it."